 First, start with the tiny RaspberryPi computer ($35).
-Download my free, preconfigured image to your SD card.
-Then simply turn on main power, and the RPi will start up and load JMRI, scanning for your layout hardware connection.
+Download my free, preconfigured image to your computer, extract the image and write it to an SD card.
+Connect your DCC hardware, then simply turn on main power, and the RPi will start up and load JMRI, scanning for your layout hardware connection.
 It will also start up a dedicated wireless network from the RPi.
 Within 30 seconds, you can connect your phone(s) or pad(s) to the RPi's Wifi and start running trains!
 The RPi needs no screen, keyboard or mouse, so it can stay nicely out of the way under the layout, or in your electronics box [photo].

 |RaspberryPi 3 Model B+||Newark|

 I have built an image file which contains all software and config needed to autostart JMRI PanelPro on the RPi, as an access point, with WiThrottle Server, Web Server and LoconetOverTCP (or JMRI Simple) server included.
 Also included is remote access to the RPi via ssh (command line) and to the RPi "desktop" via VNCServer (at port ::5900)

 Download the zipped image file [here] (1.4Gb, updated July 3, 2019), or the previous version [here] (1.4Gb, updated April 21, 2019).
 NOTE: Ignore any "too large" warnings and click "Download".

 The image features: